Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Many geckos will get a lot of the water they need from the insects they consume.

-Moisture is needed to get the stool to pass properly through the digestive system.
+Moisture is needed to get the stool to pass correctly through the digestive system.

-Without enough water in the diet, a dehydrated leopard gecko will have a harder time getting waste to leave the body.
+Without enough water in the diet, a dehydrated leopard gecko will have a more challenging time getting waste to leave the body.

 Usually, it is easy to spot dehydration in your gecko.
 It typically results in sunken eyes, folded skin, or wrinkles.